Interacting with the Message Bus¶

 }

-- Decode the message data using the
+- Decode the message payload using the built-in

 foo